Using CRISPR Technology to Engineer Genetically Modified Cell Lines

 “In the mid-twentieth century, Muller and Auerbach demonstrated that the rate of mutagenesis could be enhanced with radiation or chemical treatment.
 Later methods relied on transposon insertions that could be induced in some organisms; but these procedures, like radiation and chemical mutagenesis, produced changes at random sites in the genome.
 The first targeted genomic changes were produced in yeast and in mice in the 1970s and 1980s.”

 Carroll goes on to mention that the early gene targeting process done on mouse cells was precise, yet lacked in efficiency.
-And due to low numbers of embryonic stem cells in mammals (outside of mice), gene targeting and editing took longer to roll over to other species.
+And due to low embryonic stem cell numbers of in mammals (outside of mice), gene targeting and editing took longer to roll over to other species.

 Now, the lack of resources isn’t the problem—in fact, quite the opposite.
 Now pushing forward too fast, too soon is more of a contentious issue.